 Any entity or individual may bid directly as long as the entity or individual has made all the necessary arrangements for access to TAAPS and has made proper arrangements for delivery and payment for auction awards.
 For entities or individuals that do not have a funds and securities account with the Federal Reserve, payment is arranged through an autocharge agreement.

 "Direct Bidder" is referred to on the auction results press release as non-primary dealer submitters bidding for their own house accounts, i.e., for the bidder's "proprietary" accounts.

 An "Indirect Bidder" is referred to on the auction results press release as customers placing competitive bids through a direct submitter, including Foreign and International Monetary Authorities placing bids through the Federal Reserve Bank of New York.

 - Subscribe to get the results electronically through e-mail.

 - Some newspapers report auction results.

-U.S. Treasury bills, notes, bonds, and TIPS are sold at single-price auctions.
-In a single-price auction, all successful competitive bidders and all noncompetitive bidders are awarded securities at the price equivalent to the highest rate or yield of accepted competitive tenders.
+U.S. Treasury bills, notes, bonds, FRNs, and TIPS are sold at single-price auctions.
+In a single-price auction, all successful competitive bidders and all noncompetitive bidders are awarded securities at the price equivalent to the highest rate, yield, or discount margin of awarded competitive tenders.